Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/ps2fs/README.md

 ps2fs allows partitions on the PS2 HDD that were NOT created by PS2 Linux to be accessed.
 The software is compiled as a loadable kernel module.
 Therefore, it will need to be built separately for every kernel version under which it is intended to be used.

-In the author's experience, ps2fs works under all kernel versions EXCEPT 2.2.1_ps2-6 (the 2.2.1 kernel that ships with the Linux Kit Beta).
+In the author's experience, ps2fs works under all kernel versions EXCEPT 2.2.1_ps2-6 (the 2.2.1 kernel that ships with PS2 Linux Beta Release 1).
 The kernel module builds fine but displays "Unresolved symbol:" errors when being loaded, which subsequently fails.
-Conversely, ps2fs works fine under 2.2.1_ps2-7 (the 2.2.1 kernel that ships with the Linux Kit Release 1.0).
+Conversely, ps2fs works fine under 2.2.1_ps2-7 (the 2.2.1 kernel that ships with the PS2 Linux Release 1.0).

 ## Dependencies